-The software we develop for the Crazy Egg Service is continually monitored and tested using processed designed to proactively identify and remediate vulnerabilities.
+The software we develop for the Crazy Egg Service is continually monitored and tested using processes designed to identify and remediate vulnerabilities proactively.
 We regularly conduct:

 - Automated source code analysis designed to find common defects

-- Peer review of all code prior to being pushed to production
+- Peer review of all code before being pushed to production

 - Manual source code analysis on security-sensitive areas of code

-- Third-party application security assessments and penetration tests performed annually
+- Third-party application security assessments and penetration tests are performed annually